 Several internal examiners

 If the requirement is not fulfilled, it can be fulfilled before the reexamination.
-4 written exam projects must be handed in and approved no later than two weeks before the reexamination.
+4 written exam projects must be handed in and approved no later than three weeks before the reexamination.

 Criteria for exam assesment